error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/Verification Summary of Segmented Spacetime Repository.md

 demonstrates   that   segmented   spacetime   can   serve   as   a   consistent   theoretical   and

-computational framework for gravity, matching General Relativity in proven domains and offering a
+computational framework for gravity, matching General Relativity (GR) (GR) in proven domains and offering a

 plausible,  testable  difference  in  the  strong-field  domain,   all   without   contradicting   known   physics   or